Join us on YugabyteDB Community Slack

 rotate_universe_key_in_memory

-Rotates the in-memory universe key to start encrypting newly-written data files with the universe key associated with the provided key_id
+Rotates the in-memory universe key to start encrypting newly-written data files with the universe key associated with the provided key_id.

 Note

-value must be true for the universe key to be successfully rotated and enabled).
+The all_masters_have_universe_key_in_memory value must be true for the universe key to be successfully rotated and enabled).

 yb-admin \